Killing of Keane Mulready-Woods: Garda investigation

 Gardaí began investigating links between the death of Mulready-Woods and the Drogheda Feud.

 In the early hours of 20 January, a main suspect in the case was arrested.
 Gardaí had watched both Dublin Airport and Dublin Port closely because they feared he would flee to England.
 He was expected to appear in court on charges of breaching bail conditions.
 The arrest warrant is not related to the death of Keane Mulready-Woods, but to a separate case.
 He is connected to a crime feud in Drogheda.

 Gardaí suspect that the killers intended to dump the remains in front of the homes of the leaders of the gang the teenager was associated with as a warning.
 They also suspect that this plan was abandoned after those with the remains nearly encountered Gardaí.

-Gardaí believe the deceased was killed in Drogheda and have searched the banks of the River Boyne near to a house where they suspect he was killed.
+Gardaí believe the deceased was killed in Drogheda and have searched the banks of the River Boyne near a house where they suspect he was killed.

-Detectives working on the case have no cause of death to base their inquiry on as the fatal injury is believed to have been dealt to the torso, which was still missing as of February 2020.
-They have not ruled out the possibility that the torso was disposed of deliberately so as to frustrate the investigation.

 Prosecutions have proven to be difficult if remains of the deceased are not found or only partial remains have been found.
 It has been done in the murder of Elaine O'Hara but Gardaí described that case as an exception and that prosecutions in such cases were "extremely difficult".

 Two men were arrested on 20 February 2020.